schlosrat/FlightPlan/README.md

 ![Flight Plan: Match Planes with Minmus 5](https://i.imgur.com/qeKaGaS.png)

 ### Step 2: Hohmann Transfer
 Now that we're in a coplanar orbit with our target we're ready to plan a Hohmann Transfer.
 Note that Flight Plan generated Hohmann Transfer maneuvers are not always spot on but will get you close.
 For this reason Flight Plan will bring up the Maneuver Node Controller mod if it's installed any time it produces an Hohmann Transfer.
 You may need to make minor adjustments to the prograde burn component or the node time, but should find that it's easy to get the transfer orbit you need with only a few clicks and no need to manually tweak the node.
-This example produced a good initial orbit that only reqired a few m/s more prograde delta-v and a slightly earlier burn time to get the result shown below.
+This example produced a good initial orbit that only required a few m/s more prograde delta-v and a slightly earlier burn time to get the result shown below.
 ![Flight Plan: Match Planes with Minmus 6](https://i.imgur.com/pFHp7Du.png)

 Here we can see K2-D2 has been commanded to execute the node and we're warping to the starting point for the burn.